prestonjarnagin/trigger_backend/README.md

     ]
 }
 ```
-#### POST api/v1/reactions?name="string"
+#### POST api/v1/reactions

-Adds new reaction to database.
+Adds new reaction to the database.
 Takes in body that contains the name.

 ex: